hep-gc/shoal/shoal-agent/README.md

 ##Installation

 The **best** way to install is with yum using our provided repositories.
-The imapatient should skip to the Recomeneded Method section below.
+The impatient should skip to the Recommended Method section below.

-If yum is used to install the Shoal RPM, then the Shoal agent files will be placed in the standard system locations.
+If yum is used to install the Shoal RPM, then the Shoal Agent files will be placed in the standard system locations.
-Otherwise, Shoal can be installed your home directory without needing root privileges (or anywhere else).
+Otherwise, Shoal can be installed in your home directory or elsewhere, without needing root privileges.

 In either case, the Shoal agent does not require root privilege to run.
 The init script uses the `nobody` user by default, although this is adjustable.